Frequently Asked Questions: Cardiovascular Sonography

 21. How are applicants selected for the Associate Degree Sonography Programs?

 Currently, the College uses a point ranking system using your college course work and the Health Occupations Test (TEAS).
+You can also take the Foundations of Sonography course for extra points.

 22. How many students do you accept and do you admit each semester?